 Whilst engaging the children in the physical activity sessions is a critical part of the ‘Game Changer’ programme, changing parents and teachers habits to physical activity is essential.
 Through the scheme, schools will develop their own approaches to unlocking an extra 15 minutes of physical activity every day through their own innovative ideas and thus complete their ‘Game Changer’ pledges.
 The project also includes a range of healthy eating workshops where children and parents will learn how to ‘Eat Like a Pro’ in partnership with Halton Health Improvement Team.

 Widnes Vikings has a long history of working in schools on successful initiative such as Sky Try.
 In a special twist to the scheme, each player will be assigned a first team player who will act as the schools ‘Pro Ambassador’ who visit the school regularly and inspire the children to reach their fitness and wider health goals.
 Kevin Brown, Widnes Vikings Captain said, It’s been great to visit Weston Primary school this morning to launch the ‘Game Changer’ project.
 The lads and I are aware of the positive projects the club does in the local community and we really enjoy attending and meeting local people of all ages.
 Game Changer provides a fantastic opportunity for schools to promote more physical activity in their children and I am sure it will make a big difference in the fight against obesity’.

-In 2017-2018 we delivered over 20 extra curricular activitities!
-These inlcuded Netball, Football, Judo, Gymnastics, Dance, Drama, Puzzle Club, Spanish, Cross Country, Change 4 Life, Film Club, Indoor Athletics, Multi Sports, Reading Clubs, Maths Clubs, Tennis and Gardening Club (to name a few!)
+We deliver over 20 extra curricular activitities thoughout the school year!
+These inlcude Netball, Football, Judo, Gymnastics, Dance, Drama, Ocarina, Spanish, Cross Country, Change 4 Life, Film Club, Indoor Athletics, Multi Sports, Reading Clubs, Maths Clubs, Tennis and Gardening Club (to name a few!)